robiulhr/hashnode/clhy7afl706v2g7nvaje1hs1i.md

 ## Accessing element, index, and original array within the callback

-When working with the **forEach javascript** method, the parameters of the `forEach` method allows you to access and work with the current element, index, and the original array within the callback function.
+When working with the forEach method in JavaScript, the parameters of the `forEach` method allows you to access and work with the current element, index, and the original array within the callback function.

 Let's explore how to use each parameter effectively: